herzbube/littlego-web/README.md

 On Windows you can try to run `startWebServer.bat`.
 This batch script has not been tested, though.

 The web server is now available from this URL: `http://localhost:8000`.
-If you need a different hostname and/or TCP port then you have to manually edit `The web server is now available from this URL: `http://localhost:8000`.
-If you need a different hostname and/or TCP port then you have to manually edit `the script.
+If you need a different hostname and/or TCP port then you have to manually edit `startWebServer.sh` (or `startWebServer.bat` on Windows).
-`.

 ## Running the WebSocket server

+**Important**: Before you run the WebSocket server for the first time, you must **create the database** and **configure the WebSocket server**.
+See the corresponding sections below.

 The WebSocket server implemented in this project is based on the [Ratchet](http://socketo.me/) PHP library.